-As a distinguished active member of the Arkansas Public Employees Retirement System, you have a “vested” interest in this subject, even if you aren’t officially “vested” yet Each year, you should receive an Annual Member Statement in the mail.
+As an active member of the Arkansas Public Employees Retirement System, you have a “vested” interest in this subject, even if you aren’t officially “vested” yet Each year, you should receive an Annual Member Statement in the mail.
 It is VERY IMPORTANT that you carefully examine this document.
 Why?
-This is where you detect any problems with the information we have about you in our system.
-We will eventually use this same info to calculate your retirement benefits, so it's better to fix any errors sooner rather than later.
+We will eventually use this same info to calculate your retirement benefits, so it's identify any issues sooner rather than later.

 Below are illustrations and explanations for each segment of the document.
 Note that the images are from a sample statement and that your actual statement will contain figures pulled from your account.